adrienjoly/adrienjoly.github.io/vr/index.md

 ### How

-There are several ways to connect the headset with the PR, including Oculus Link and [Virtual Desktop](https://www.vrdesktop.net/).
+There are several ways to connect the headset with the PC, including Oculus Link and [Virtual Desktop](https://www.vrdesktop.net/).
 I've been very satisfied by the latter.

-Requirements: a PC powerful enough to run VR experiences, Steam running on Windows, a very good WiFi router.
+Requirements: a PC powerful enough to run VR experiences, Steam running on Windows, a good 5 GHz WiFi router.

 To play PCVR games running on my Shadow (cloud-based PC) via Virtual Desktop, I followed the following tutorials: